Hormonal implants and intrauterine devices (IUDs) are both safe and dependable methods of birth control.

 Problems after you get an IUD are really rare but can happen.
 The IUD could push through the wall of your uterus.
-If it happens when your doctor is putting it in, she can fix it right away.
+If it happens when your doctor is putting it in, they can fix it right away.
 If it isn’t fixed right away, the IUD could damage nearby organs, so it will have to be taken out.

 In rare cases, you might get pregnant while using an IUD.
 There’s a higher chance that you could have an ectopic pregnancy, when the baby develops outside the uterus.
 This is a medical emergency.
-Call your doctor right way if you have sharp or cramping pain low in your stomach that lasts more than a few minutes.
+Call your doctor right away if you have sharp or cramping pain low in your stomach that lasts more than a few minutes.

 The IUD can come out by itself, and you may not feel it happen.
 Get in touch with your doctor if you:

 - Can feel the IUD in your cervix

 - Have fluid or odor coming from your vagina

 Sometimes an implant can move inside your arm, or start to come out, usually in the first month after you get it.
 If you notice your implant coming out, start using another birth control method right away and see your doctor as soon as possible.